 In 1959, ‘The San Francisco Call-Bulletin’ merged with the ‘News-Call Bulletin’ to create ‘The San Francisco News-Call Bulletin’.
 In 1965, the ‘News-Call Bulletin’ ceased publication after being purchased by the San Francisco Examiner.

-Lucky Chips were issued by The San Francisco Call-Bulletin, a one-sided round disk made of thick cardboard.
+Lucky Chips were issued by The San Francisco Call-Bulletin, a two-sided color round disk made of thick cardboard.
 A unique number is printed on the disk, designed to be matched with the number published in The San Francisco Call-Bulletin to possibly win from $20 to $100.
 A variety of disks were released with a profile image of a comic book character, as seen in the advertisement above.
-The Phantom was also featured on a disk.
+All 10 Lucky Chips disks can be seen below.

 Lucky Chips were issue complimentary by ‘newsboys’ or ‘carriers’ when purchasing The San Francisco Call-Bulletin.
 Once their supply was depleted, The San Francisco Call-Bulletin published a list of retail outlets where Lucky Chips could be collected from: